grzegorzxpatyk/snake-game/README.md

 Snake game inspired by the vintage nokia cellphone game and Ania Kubów's tutorial on youtube.

-Here's the link to the tutorial.
+Here's the <a href="https://www.youtube.com/watch?v=rui2tRRVtc0" target="_blank">link</a> to the video.
 Base of the game is made based on Ania's work.